platformsh/platformsh-docs/sites/upsun/src/add-services/clickhouse.md

 title= Service environment variables
 +++

-You can obtain the complete list of available service environment variables in your app container by running ``upsun ssh env``.
+You can obtain the complete list of available service environment variables in your app container by running ``{{% vendor/name %}} ssh env``.

 Note that the information about the relationship can change when an app is redeployed or restarted or the relationship is changed.
 So your apps should only rely on the [service environment variables](development/variables.md#service-environment-variables) directly rather than hard coding any values.